Aliases for SATB1 Gene

 This gene encodes a matrix protein which binds nuclear matrix and scaffold-associating DNAs through a unique nuclear architecture.
 The protein recruits chromatin-remodeling factors in order to regulate chromatin structure and gene expression. [provided by RefSeq, Apr 2016]

 GeneCards Summary for SATB1 Gene

 SATB1 (SATB Homeobox 1) is a Protein Coding gene.
-Diseases associated with SATB1 include periampullary adenocarcinoma.
-Among its related pathways are Apoptotic cleavage of cellular proteins and Apoptosis and survival Caspase cascade.
+Diseases associated with SATB1 include Rectal Neoplasm.
+Among its related pathways are Apoptosis and survival Caspase cascade and Apoptotic cleavage of cellular proteins.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II regulatory region sequence-specific DNA binding.
 An important paralog of this gene is SATB2.

 UniProtKB/Swiss-Prot for SATB1 Gene